lucsoft/RubiconWeb/README.md

-# Rubicon is fornow dead so RubiconWeb is dead to D:
+# Rubicon is for now dead so RubiconWeb is dead to D: